Psychological, clinical and neurobiological

 represent the relational and decisional nucleus

-playing a key role in affecting the emotional
+key role in affecting the emotional states of

 In geladas, Palagi et al. found

 a stronger and more specific matching of yawn

 types in female-female compared with female-male

 regardless of whether a dominant male is present

 authors, the role of gelada females in cementing

 the group may rely on their capacity of being

 gender bias suggested by yawn contagion provides